Aymen311/AI-DAY-WORKSHOP-NLP-TRANSFORMERS/README.md

 #### 2. How to get started
 1. Fork this repository
 2. Create a branch by your name
-3. Go through the two notebooks and complete all tasks
+3. Go through the  notebook and complete all tasks
 4. Submit a pull request